vercel/next.js/docs/migrating/from-create-react-app.md

 The Next.js Image Component, [`next/image`](/docs/api-reference/next/image.md), is an extension of the HTML `<img>` element, evolved for the modern web.

-The Automatic Image Optimization allows for resizing, optimizing, and serving images in modern formats like [WebP](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types) when the browser supports it.
+The Automatic Image Optimization allows for resizing, optimizing, and serving images in modern formats like [AVIF and WebP](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types) when the browser supports it.
 This avoids shipping large images to devices with a smaller viewport.
 It also allows Next.js to automatically adopt future image formats and serve them to browsers that support those formats.

 Instead of optimizing images at build time, Next.js optimizes images on-demand, as users request them.
 Your build times aren't increased, whether shipping 10 images or 10 million images.